 A key property of Magic is that it will always try to escape.
 All things have fonts of Magic, although their production of magic will, in general, be very low.
 The property of escape means that Magic is constantly expelled from the body and soul (resulting in magical auras), entering the external environment and then dissipating into it.
-So long as both the body and soul are present in Mundus Formility will be generated the creature will be alive and conscious.
+So long as both the body and soul are present in Mundus Formility will be generated, and the creature will be alive and conscious.
 But if either the body is killed or the soul is summoned away from Mundus, then there can be no friction between body and soul, and so no Magic will be produced.

 Usually magical spells are set in stone, and a Wizard cannot change what the spells he'd learned do.
 But there are two ways to soften a spell so that your enterprise in magic can be done more freely.
 These are runes and mass casting.
 Runes are small, porcelain disks with a symbol carved on their faces.
 Imbued in these runes is the nature of a specific task.
 The limits of these potential tasks are as broad as the limits of potential spells.
 But the greatest benefit of runes is their passive and ongoing, mechanical nature, allowing usually difficult tasks to be automated.

 As for mass casting, that is when you gather forty Wizards and have them enter in communion with each other.
 This requires all the Wizards to be trained in the mystical arts.
 So they must be practiced in meditation, be versed in ecstatic visions, and to be of strong and focused mental caliber.
-The equation for their 'power level' is: their average maximum spell slot level multiplied by forty.
+The equation for their 'power level' is: their average maximum spell slot level with its effects multiplied by forty.
 Their power is in their absolute creativity in what they can create, not in their bald conclusive effects.
 Mass casting is accomplished by giving power to the 'spirit of the room', which is usually taken to be a metaphorical saying but in actuality has real meaning.
-Hence why the mystical arts are required to draw out this spirit and give it form to which their bodies may grind and therefore create Formility -- that is, Magic.
+Hence why the mystical arts are required to draw out this spirit and give it form to which their bodies may grind and therefore create Formility — that is, Magic.

 Note that mass casting is not a viable replacement for mass magic work, such as construction.
-These will rather require specialized spells which allow multiple casters to accomplish otherwise impossible tasks by an individual.
+These will rather require specialized spells that allow multiple casters to accomplish otherwise impossible tasks by an individual.